Zulko/moviepy/_sources/user_guide/modifying.rst.txt

     Sometimes need to treat clip frames and mask frames in a different way.
 To distinguish between the two, you can always look at their shape, clips are ``H*W*3``, and masks ``H*W``.

-Modifying both the apparence and the timing of a Clip
+Modifying both the appearance and the timing of a Clip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally, you may want to process the clip by taking into account both the time and the frame picture, for example to apply visual effects variating with time.